ClickCease What are URLs? A guide to better & SEO-friendly URLs

 How keywords in URLs impact SEO

-Keywords are a cornerstone of search engine optimization, and their placement in URLs is no exception.
-While URL keywords are not as heavily weighted as on-page elements like titles or headings, they still play a crucial role in signaling relevance to search engines and users.
-When used strategically, keywords in URLs can improve both rankings and click-through rates.
+While URL keywords are not as heavily weighted as on-page elements, they still signal relevance.
+When used strategically, they can improve both rankings and click-through rates.

 Why include keywords in URLs?

-For users, keywords in URLs enhance transparency.
-They allow users to quickly gauge whether a page matches their intent before clicking.
 Imagine searching for “best SEO tools” and encountering these two URLs in search results:

 1. https://example.com/best-seo-tools